Serving Indiana Since 1994

 Protect Your Rights

 Dealing with accusations of assault or battery can be emotionally taxing.
-Bob Zoss Law Office, LLC, can help you understand your charges, explore possible defenses and work toward the best outcome for your case.
+Zoss Law LLC, can help you understand your charges, explore possible defenses and work toward the best outcome for your case.
 Call 812-266-9609 today or use our online form to schedule a consultation.